-If the tooth is missing, getting them stabilised either on the adjacent tooth or on a dental implant is the way to stabilise.
-If the tooth root is damaged but still able to house a dental crown, than a post and core is the way to do it.
+If the tooth is missing, getting them stabilized either on the adjacent tooth or on a dental implant is the way to stabilise.
+If the tooth root is damaged but still able to house a dental crown then a post and core is the way to do it.
 This way, a healthy tooth root is at least left in the mouth, and the crown is on a post that goes into the tooth root.

 How much do they cost?